 Option 1: Keep 2 VICs Option 2: Keep Haworth VIC Option 3: Keep Bradford VIC Option 4: No VICs Description Keep Haworth and Bradford VICs at current opening and staffing levels.
-Close IIkley and Saltaire VICs Maintain Haworth at its current operational level (staff and opening hours) and close all other VICs Maintain Bradford, refocusing it as a welcome and interpretation centre.
+Close Ilkley and Saltaire VICs Maintain Haworth at its current operational level (staff and opening hours) and close all other VICs Maintain Bradford, refocusing it as a welcome and interpretation centre.
 (Maintain current opening hours and staff levels).
 Close all other VICs Close all VICs.
 Re-invest the savings in alternative forms of information provision and enhanced marketing Approx. cost saving £142k £213k £244k £315k Potential impact on marketing and information budget -£30k +£41k +£77k +£143k Advantages Keeps 2 VICs operational including Haworth (which has a relatively traditional audience and poor 4G, reducing likely use of digital alternatives).
 Maintains a VIC service in Haworth Allows for modest investment in alternative information provision and marketing Maintains a VIC service in Bradford and the core of the back office function.
-Allows for investment in alternative information provision and marketing Significant opportunities to enhance marketing activity Can provide range of alternative info. provision across the district Disadvantages Reduced marketing budget (by £30k) No budge for Ability to cope with all the back office function at Haworth or a need to Approach is based on Bradford's potential, not current, performance - Back office function will be required in some form alternative in- maintain a function in in the short term this is • No VICs - can staff and destination information Bradford not the most efficient expertise be retained for provision • Limited funds available option (in terms of cost alternative information to invest in alternative per enquiry) provision - such as pop- information provision ups and coordination of elsewhere or enhanced delivery via other marketing outlets?
+Allows for investment in alternative information provision and marketing Significant opportunities to enhance marketing activity Can provide range of alternative info. provision across the district Disadvantages Reduced marketing budget (by £30k)No budget for Ability to cope with all the back office function at Haworth or a need to Approach is based on Bradford's potential, not current, performance - Back office function will be required in some form alternative in- destination information provision maintain a function in Bradford Limited funds available in the short term this is not the most efficient option (in terms of cost • No VICs - can staff and expertise be retained for alternative information provision to invest in alternative information provision per enquiry) provision - such as pop- ups and coordination of elsewhere or enhanced marketing delivery via other outlets?